maherkaz/500-2018/assignments/homework1/README.md

 ## 2. Build a mock proposal for a DIG observational study

-Review the documentation available to you on the BIOLINCC page, and also included above, and complete a **mock proposal** not to exceed 2 pages for an observational study based on the available DIG data, based on that information.
+Review the documentation available to you on the BIOLINCC page, which are [also available here](https://github.com/THOMASELOVE/500-2018/tree/master/assignments/homework1), and complete a **mock proposal** not to exceed 300 words for an observational study based on the available data from the DIG randomized trial.
 A list of questions you should address follows below.
-Above you'll find
+[I have provided](https://github.com/THOMASELOVE/500-2018/tree/master/assignments/homework1):
-    - a PDF of the DIG data description
+    - a PDF of the DIG data description from BIOLINCC
-    - a .csv file of the DIG data set you will obtain from NIH
+    - a .csv file of the DIG data set you will obtain from NIH/BIOLINCC
-    - the original 1997 publication in *NEJM*  by the Digitalis Investigation Group
+    - the original 1997 publication in the *New England Journal of Medicine*  by the Digitalis Investigation Group

 ### Questions to be addressed in the Mock Proposals